Report shows Kansas officer denied Black man was run over

 “What we did here in our office had absolutely nothing to do with any kind of lawsuit in the state of Kansas,” said Buddy Leach, first assistant district attorney in Texas County.

 Leach said that law enforcement officials in Oklahoma received a citizen report that a vehicle was driving recklessly.
-The driver ignored lights and sirens, and the pursuit was called off for safety reasons when the entered the city of Liberal in Kansas.
+The driver ignored lights and sirens, and the pursuit was called off for safety reasons when the car entered the city of Liberal in Kansas.
 Womack was first arrested after he left the city limits, but Kansas officials released him despite a hold Oklahoma had put on him on the felony warrant for eluding police, Leach said.